forseti-security/forseti-security/_docs/_latest/configure/scanner/descriptions.md

 ## Bucket ACL scanner

-Cloud Storage buckets have ACLs that can grant public access to your Cloud Storage bucket and objects.
-The bucket scanner supports a blacklist mode, to ensure unauthorized users don't gain access to your Cloud Storage bucket.
+Access Control Lists (ACLs) are enabled on the Cloud Storage buckets that don't have uniform bucket-level access.
+ACLs allow you to grant public access to your Cloud Storage bucket and objects.
+The bucket ACL scanner supports a blacklist mode, to ensure unauthorized users don't gain access to your Cloud Storage bucket.

+**Note:** When uniform bucket-level access is enabled on a Cloud Storage bucket, only bucket-level Cloud IAM permissions grant access to that bucket and the objects it contains; ACLs are disabled.
+Hence, Bucket ACL scanner only works for the buckets that do not have uniform bucket-level access.

 For examples of how to define scanner rules for your Cloud Storage buckets, see the [`bucket_rules.yaml`](https://github.com/forseti-security/forseti-security/blob/master/samples/scanner/scanners/bucket_rules.yaml) rule file.